schraderbachar/Pokemon-PVP-Game/README.md

 #### Running

-run the command `cd "<Full Directory Path here>/" && gcc map.c -o map && "<Full Directory Path here>/"map`

-where `<Full Directory Path here>` is the path of the folder in which the map.c file is stored

-Alternatively, if your IDE suppors it, you can just run the file by clicking the run button in the IDE with the file selected.
+Run the command `./poke327` in the terminal to run the generated binary from the makefile.

+This app also needs the Pokemon database provided in the pok327 folder.
+This should be placed in your computer's home directory for ease of loading the project.
+However, you may also put it in the project directory; you just need to update line 83 in db_parse.cpp

 ### Playing the game

-Input a char, 7/y up & left, 8/k up, 9/u up & right, 6/l right, 3/n low right, 2/j down, 1/b lower left, 4/h left, 5 rest. > enter a pokebuiling if on it. t to display trainers. up/down arrow to scroll up/down on trainer list. esc to exit trainer list.
-Q to quit game
+Input a char, 7/y up & left, 8/k up, 9/u up & right, 6/l right, 3/n low right, 2/j down, 1/b lower left, 4/h left, 5 rest. > enter a pokebuiling if on it. t to display trainers. up/down arrow to scroll up/down on the trainer list.
+ESC to exit trainer list.
+Q to quit the game

-When pressing esc there is a bit of a delay so please be patient and don't hit it twice.
+When pressing esc, there is a bit of a delay so please be patient and don't hit it twice.

 Press `f` to fly to a map, (-200,-200) to (200,200).